gal-forer/blockaid-assignment/README.md

 #### Notes:
 * the delimiter for addresses is `^` use it in the param query for multiple addresses
 * params for the script are:
-  * address - the address to query for
+  * address - the address to query for - mandatory
-  * start-block - the block to query from
+  * start-block - the block to query from - optional(will take latest if not given)
-  * end-block - the blok to query to
+  * end-block - the blok to query to - optional(will take latest if not given)
 ### example:
 `python get_approvals_script.py --address=0xcd90574bc2ef39bcebbc5561c1c9d8e42110c239 --start-block=20505574 --end-block=20509574`